How to Hedge Stocks with CFDs

 The classic analogy is to think of hedging like an insurance policy against market risk.
 Much like a homeowner might take out insurance in order to protect their home from fire or burglary, an investor hedges their position in an attempt to control their exposure to risk if the market moves against them.

 However, we should be careful about drawing too many parallels between these two concepts.
 Unlike insurance, there is no fully comprehensive guaranteed hedging strategy.
-The perfect hedge could be described as one which completely eliminates all risk in a position or a portfolio, but, it should go without saying, that when it comes to live trading and investing, there is no such thing as “risk free”.
+The perfect hedge could be described as one which completely eliminates all risk in a position or a portfolio, but it should go without saying, that when it comes to live trading and investing, there is no such thing as “risk free”.

 In reality, hedging is adjusting the trade-off between risk and reward - seeking to reduce the overall risk of an investment whilst also lowering its potential reward.
 The most common way of doing this in the world of investment is by using financial derivatives, which were created with this purpose in mind.

 If you are interested in learning more about trading and investing, why not sign up to one of our webinars?
-These live sessions take place three times a week conducted by professional traders and are absolutely free!
+These live sessions take place three times a week conducted by expert traders and are absolutely free!
 Click the banner below to register today:

 Stock Hedging Explained